-The College's Center for Graduate Studies offers three Master of Arts degree programs in Strategic Communication, Public Relations, and Museum Professions.
+Graduate Studies within the College of Communication and the Arts offers three Master of Arts degree programs in Strategic Communication, Public Relations, and Museum Professions.
 Each of these programs provides students with dynamic learning experiences involving theoretical frameworks and practical components that permit students to recognize, test, and translate course material into academic, professional, and workplace settings required of a complicated and highly interactive world.

-Candidates for admission to the programs within the Center for Graduate Studies should possess a strong academic record, demonstrated potential for academic success at the graduate-level, and be current or aspiring leaders in the field.
+Candidates for admission to the programs within Graduate Studies should possess a strong academic record, demonstrated potential for academic success at the graduate-level, and be current or aspiring leaders in the field.

 - Fall semester - August 1 (Priority deadline - May 1)

 - Spring semester - December 1 (Priority deadline - November 1)